KatrinaKazakova/HerokuappTests/README.txt

 There are 2 ways to run a whole suite of tests:
    a.
 Right click on testng.xml > Run
    b.
 From command prompt: Go to project's directory where pom.xml file exists.
-Run 'mvn clean' command.
 Run 'mvn test' command.

 Test results:
-   a.
-In test-output/ExtentReport.html - open it in your browser.
+   a. test-reports/ExtentReport.html - open it in the browser.
    b.
 In console.
    c.
-In command prompt after running tests using 'mvn test' maven command.
+In command prompt after running tests using 'mvn test' command.